johnbillion/slurpetta/README.markdown

 ### Something went wrong, how do I do a partial update?

-The last successful update revision number is stored in `plugins/.last-revision`.
-You can just overwrite that and the next `update` will start after that revision.
+The last successful update revision numbers are stored in `plugins/.last-revision`. and `themes/.last-revision`.
+You can just overwrite one of those and the next `update` will start after that revision.

 ### What is this thing actually doing to my computer?